lolord/jsql/README.md

 # jsql
-Convert JSON objects to SQL filter expressions
+Python package for converting JSON objects into SQL filter expressions using rust